-There being no further business on the Agenda the meeting was adjourned at 7:25 p.m.
-Lorri Coody, City Secretary
+There being no further business on the Agenda the meeting was adjourned at 6:41 p.m.

+s/Lorri Coody, City Secretary

-CITY OF JERSEY VILLAGE - PLANNING & ZONING COMMISSION PRELIMINARY REPORT DRAFT COMPREHENSIVE PLAN
+CITY OF JERSEY VILLAGE - PLANNING & ZONING COMMISSION FINAL REPORT DRAFT COMPREHENSIVE PLAN

-On June 25, 2015, the Planning and Zoning Commission conducted a Joint Work Session with City Council facilitated by Consultants from Freese and Nichols, Inc. concerning the Draft Recommendations of the Comprehensive Planning Advisory Committee and the Draft Comprehensive Plan document.
+On June 25, 2015, the Planning and Zoning Commission (P&Z) conducted a Joint Work Session with City Council facilitated by Consultants Freese and Nichols, Inc. concerning the Draft Recommendations of the Comprehensive Planning Advisory Committee and the Draft Comprehensive Plan document.

-In completing the Joint Work Session, the Commission met to review and discuss the Draft Comprehensive Plan and prepare its Preliminary Report in connection with same for presentation to City Council on June 25, 2015.
+In completing the Joint Work Session, the Commission reviewed and discussed the Draft Comprehensive Plan and prepared its Preliminary Report in connection with same, which was presented to City Council on June 25, 2015.